Who We Are

-The NWI Latin Mass Community supports the Traditional Latin Mass in the vicinity of the Diocese of Gary, Indiana.
-Not representing any particular parish, it seeks to connect and inform those devoted to the Extraordinary Form and works to advance the availability of the traditional rites of the Roman Catholic Church within the diocese and nearby areas, in full communion with the local bishops.
+The NWI Latin Mass Community is a network of support for the Traditional Latin Mass in the vicinity of the Diocese of Gary, Indiana.
+It seeks to connect and inform those devoted to the Extraordinary Form and works to advance the availability of the traditional rites of the Roman Catholic Church within the diocese and nearby areas, in full communion with the local bishops.

 The organization was officially founded on December 12, 2015, the feast of Our Lady of Guadalupe.
-It is managed by a nine-member board that corresponds with church officials, organizes petitions, arranges special events, provides publicity, and advocates on behalf of the Traditional Liturgy.
-All are welcome to register as part of this network to voice their support for the Traditional Mass in the Gary Diocese and to receive information, updates, and other benefits that the NWI Latin Mass Community offers.
-The organization currently supports the Traditional Latin Masses at the Carmelite Monastery in Munster, Indiana, and St. Andrew the Apostle Parish in Calumet City, Illinois.
+Catholics in the vicinity of the Diocese of Gary are welcome to join to voice their support for the Traditional Mass and to receive information, updates, and other benefits that the NWI Latin Mass Community offers.

-The NWI Latin Mass Community supports and promotes the Traditional Latin Masses, rites, and sacraments in the vicinity of northwest Indiana and works for their increased availability in communion with the bishops.
+The NWI Latin Mass Community, in communion with the bishops, promotes and works for the increased availability of the Traditional Latin Masses, rites, and sacraments in the vicinity of northwest Indiana.
 It seeks to preserve, defend, and expand Catholic culture and tradition in a secularized world through beautiful liturgy, solid catechesis, evangelization, and good works.

 Built on a Groundbreaking History

 The history of the Traditional Latin Mass in northwest Indiana begins with the Carmelite Monastery in Munster.
-Its prior at that time, Father Thomas Balys, OCD, at the recommendation of Bishop Norbert Gaughan of the Diocese of Gary, established the Traditional Latin Mass on Saturday evenings.
+Its prior at that time, Father Thomas Balys, OCD, with the permission of Bishop Norbert Gaughan of the Diocese of Gary, established the Traditional Latin Mass on Saturday evenings.
 The first Mass was Saturday, August 25, 1990.
 2015 marked its 25th anniversary.

 The Carmelite Monastery was one of the very first locations to offer a Traditional Latin Mass for many miles around.
 In the greater Chicagoland area, the only other church to offer it every week was St. John Cantius in Chicago (which began in February, 1990).
 It wasn't until many years later that demand for the Traditional Latin Mass would resurge and cause it to become more widely available.